A Corroborative Approach to Verification and Validation of Human--Robot Teams: Conclusions

 \subsection{Future Work}

 We will investigate how the translational potential of our proposed approach can be improved by more explicit evaluations of confidence.
-For example,~\citet{guiochetModel2015} summarise various qualitative and quantitative approaches to assessing confidence in an assurance.
+For example,~\citet{guiochetModel2015} summarise various qualitative and quantitative approaches to assessing confidence in V\&V evidence.
 They present a quantitative model describing the propagation of confidence through particular argument structures.
-The results of our demonstration of assurance-based verification constitute an ``alternative argument'' structure, in that separate pieces of evidence each support the whole assurance.
-Where one method supports only part of an assurance -- e.g. where testing is limited to a subset of the state space to which the assurance applies, while formal modelling covers the whole state space -- this may be accounted for by applying weighting factors to the individual pieces of evidence.
+The results of our demonstration of corroborative V\&V constitute an ``alternative argument'' structure, in that separate pieces of evidence can corroborate each other.
+Where one technique provides limited assurance --- e.g., testing covers a limited state-space of a higher fidelity model while model checking covers the full state-space of a lower fidelity model --- this may be accounted for by applying weighting factors to individual pieces of evidence provided by each technique.
 For probabilistic traits of a system, statistical techniques such as the modified Wald method~\citep{agrestiApproximate1998} can be used to quantify the uncertainty (confidence intervals) arising from the limited number of tests feasible in simulation or experiment.
 However, it should be noted that such confidence intervals do not describe the accuracy of the models themselves.
 Hence the implementation of quantitative models of confidence propagation will often rely on informal estimates of the confidence in individual pieces of evidence.

-Finally, we intend to apply the method to a broader collaborative manufacturing task, of which the handover may be a subcomponent.
+Finally, we intend to apply corroborative V\&V to a broader collaborative manufacturing task, of which handover may be a subcomponent.

-\begin{acks} This work is part of the EPSRC-funded project ``Trustworthy Robotic Assistants'' (refs.
-EP/K006320/1, EP/K006193/1 and EP/K006223/1). \end{acks}